miwermi/election-analysis/README.md

         #Start tracking candidate's vote count
         candidate_votes[candidate_name] = 0

-    #Add each vote to that candidate's count <<DO THIS
+    #Add each vote to that candidate's count <<COUNTVOTE
     candidate_votes[candidate_name] += 1

     #If the county does not match any existing county...